 You are invited to participate in a research study to understand and measure the impact of open data in the Irish open data ecosystem.

 If you have questions at any time about the study or the procedures, you may contact the lead researcher of this project, Dr. Fatemeh Ahmadi Zeleti

 Thank you very much for your time and cooperation.

 The Open Data portal now includes a number of Impact Stories.
 The goal of the Impact Stories feature is to give examples of current use of open data while also telling a story with the data and in doing so directly demonstrating the impact of open data.

-Ireland continues to be ranked amongst Open Data 'trend-setters' in the 7th EU Open Data Maturity Report published in December, 2021.
-This report assesses the level of open data maturity across Europe and Ireland ranked in 2nd place overall behind France.
+Ireland continues to be ranked amongst Open Data 'trend-setters' in the 8th EU Open Data Maturity Report published in December, 2022.
+This report assesses the level of open data maturity across Europe and Ireland ranked in 4th place overall closely behind France, Ukraine and Poland.
 Ireland scored a total of 95% across the 4 dimensions measured: policy, impact, portal, and quality.